 A ligament is a tough, fibrous band that is attached near the end of the bones where they meet to form a joint.
 Its main function is to hold the bones together when the joint moves.

 Ligaments can hold so tightly together that there is very little movement in the joint itself.
 They can also be flexible enough to allow for a wide range of motion as with elbows, writs, shoulders, hips, knees and ankles.
 Others such as the vertebrae ligaments which hold the spine together have a very limited range of movement.

 In manipulative muscle therapy the ligaments play a very important role as they not only hold bones together but are also responsible for keeping the muscles in their correct position.
 Ligaments are fixed at both ends, either to bones or to muscles and these in turn have fibrous tissues (cords) that can easily tear, either away from the bone or the muscle.
 These tears or ruptures are usually referred to as sprains and are always accompanied by bleeding.
-In manipulative muscle therapy these fibres or cords and ligaments are replaced as near as possible to their correct alignment.
+In manipulative muscle therapy these fibers or cords and ligaments are replaced as near as possible to their correct alignment.
 In most cases they re-attach themselves to the area from which they were torn or stretched and they do this by laying down new cells which quickly grow, closing the tear and avoiding much scar tissue.
 Ligaments are found in almost every part of the body holding bones, muscles and also organs in their correct positions.